marieszz/marieszz/README.md

 After 3 years in a Fintech where I developed managerial and business skills, I did the *Le Wagon bootcamp* in order to acquire tech skills and **become a freelance developer**.

-👨‍💻 All of my projects are available at *portfolio to come*
+👨‍💻 All of my projects are available at https://troopl.com/sepanikmarie

 <!--